The 5 Best Kettlebells to Buy and the 5 Best Moves to Do with Them

 To start, look for a kettlebell with an iron handle.
 It doesn’t need to be rubber coated — although that adds a layer of protection to your hands, and your floors — and start light.
 “Start with double 8 to 12 kilos, and a large bell of 18 to 24 kilograms,” Lazof says.
 Check out five hard-to-beat brands below.

 Kettlebell Kings are some of Lazof’s favorites.
 The weights come with a lifetime guarantee and feature a powder coating that will hold up to chalk (typically used in the weight room or at the CrossFit Box to keep a firm hold of the KB).
-These kettlebells start at 4 kg (8.8 pounds) and go up to 48 kg (105.8 pounds).
+These kettlebells start at 5 pounds and go up to 100 pounds.
 With that kinda range, you’ll be pushing your limits for years to come.

 These best-selling kettlebells are simple but effective.
 The AmazonBasics cast iron material’s black exterior helps improve the life of the KBs.
 The wide grip and weight options from 10 to 70 pounds make these work for a wide range of people, exercises and goals.
 They also happen to be some of the most affordable ones out there.

 Rogue makes some of the toughest gym equipment on the market today, including these powerful kettlebells.
 Weights range from 26 to 70 pounds, each with a rubber-coated base and metal handle.
 The colors denote the weight, so once you get used to them, you won’t have to squat down to see what you’re lifting.